Woman drives car into man she says robbed her, killing him

 Court documents said the car threw Coker into the air and that Griffin stayed briefly at the scene where she told witnesses Coker had just robbed her with a gun and tried to pick up cash that was strewn around, the newspaper reported.

-Police found Coker dead when they arrived and said that they found a gun with him and several thousand dollars of cash at the scene.
+Police found Coker dead when they arrived and said that they found a gun with him and several thousand dollars in cash at the scene.

 An attorney for Griffin said that she emphatically denies the charge and that she arranged through her attorney to turn herself in when she learned she would be charged.